Denominators and Differences of Boundary Slopes for (1,1)-Knots: Acknowledgments

-The author thanks Alan Reid for originally suggesting such a result.
-Nathan Dunfield's computer program to compute boundary slopes for Montesinos knots (available at {\tt www.CompuTop.org} and described in \cite{Dunfield01}) was used in formulating and checking cases of the result.
+The author thanks Alan Reid for guidance that initiated this work.
+Nathan Dunfield's computer program to compute boundary slopes for Montesinos knots (available at {\tt www.CompuTop.org} and described in \cite{Dunfield01}) was used in formulating and checking cases of our results.
 The author also thanks Eric Chesebro for assistance with this program, the algorithm of \cite{HatcherOertel89}, and the figures.